deepanshs/mrsimulator/docs/introduction/getting_started.rst

 variables.
 The CSDM can also serve as a re-usable building block in developing more sophisticated portable scientific dataset file standards.

-mrsimulator also uses CSDM internally as its object model for simulated and experimental datasets.
-Any CSDM object in mrsimulator can be serialized as a JavaScript Object Notation (JSON) file using its ``save()`` method.
+**Mrsimulator** also uses CSDM internally as its object model for simulated and experimental datasets.
+Any CSDM object in **mrsimulator** can be serialized as a JavaScript Object Notation (JSON) file using its ``save()`` method.
 For example, the simulation after the signal processing step above is saved as a csdf file as shown below.